Document Stores

 Document store is a database that stores the pre-processed documents resulting from your indexing pipeline.
 The query pipeline uses retrievers to access the document store and fetch relevant documents to resolve queries.

-Document Store Concepts
+The Document Store Concept

 A document store is a Haystack concept that refers to an object that stores your data.
 It's an interface to a database like OpenSearch, Weaviate, or Pinecone, for storing and retrieving your data.

-objects.
+Document store stores data as Document objects.
 Each document has a unique ID, metadata, and can optionally include vector representations (embeddings) for enhanced search capabilities.

 Document

-objects first.
+To store your data in a document store, you must convert them into Document objects first.
 Documents are individual pieces of information that can include text, data frames, or binary data.
-When an indexing pipeline runs, files uploaded to your deepset Cloud workspace are preprocessed, cleaned, split, and converted into Document
+When an indexing pipeline runs, files uploaded to your deepset workspace are preprocessed, cleaned, split, and converted into Document objects using PreProcessor components.
+One file can be split into multiple documents.
+Once processed, the DocumentWriter component writes them into a document store.

 Query pipelines work on the documents stored in the document store, not directly on the uploaded files.
-A Retriever fetches the relevant documents from the document store and passes them to subsequent components in the pipeline tto resolve queries or run other tasks.
+A Retriever fetches the relevant documents from the document store and passes them to subsequent components in the pipeline to resolve queries or run other tasks.

 Index